| Abstract: | Multi-User Chats, distributed over several nodes in the XMPP network, using a master/slave architecture |

 ...

-The master then sends a presence update to all slaves to announce the occupants departure.
+The primary then sends a presence update to all replicas to announce the occupants departure.

-Presence updates are distributed by the master to all slaves.
+Presence updates are distributed by the primary to all replicas.

 <presence